Gary Downs: Personal life

 Gary Downs’ spouse is Tanya Shorter Downs from Cary N.C.
 They have three children, including a daughter Kameron and sons Josh and Caleb.
 Kameron played women's soccer for Kennesaw State University before attending medical school at Wake Forest University.
-Josh was selected by the Indianapolis Colts in the third round, 79th overall, of the 2023 NFL Draft, and was a wide receiver for North Carolina.
-Caleb was a 5-star recruit who played his freshman season as safety at the University of Alabama, and is now a true Junior at Ohio State University.
+Josh was a wide receiver for North Carolina. and was selected by the Indianapolis Colts in the third round, 79th overall, of the 2023 NFL Draft.
+Caleb was a 5-star recruit who played his freshman season as safety at the University of Alabama, followed by two seasons at Ohio State University and was selected by the Dallas Cowboys 11th overall in the 2026 NFL Draft.